genepi/vntr-calling-nf/README.md

-# Resolving VNTRs from whole-exome sequencing (WES) data
+# Resolving VNTRs from sequencing data
 ## About
-This repository includes an automated DSL2 Nextflow pipeline to resolve VNTRs (large variable number tandem repeats) from whole-exome sequencing (WES) data in BAM format.
+This repository includes an automated DSL2 Nextflow pipeline to resolve VNTRs (large variable number tandem repeats) from sequencing data in BAM format.

-The pipeline has been applied to the **KIV-2 VNTR** of the **LPA gene** (using a novel signature-sequence approach) but can also be used for **other similar VNTRs** by specifying a region for WES read extraction.
+The pipeline has been applied to the **KIV-2 VNTR** of the **LPA gene** (using a novel signature-sequence approach) but can also be used for **other similar VNTRs** by specifying a region of interest.

 ## Quick Start